uptopia/Data_Augmentation/README.md

 # Data_Augmentation
+1. mkdir file (background, Extend_data, original_data, output_data, png)

-1. put your origin data to the original_data file. (include .jpg and .json)
+2. put your origin data to the original_data file. (include .jpg and .json)

-2. put the picture which you want to change in the background.
+3. put the picture which you want to change in the background.

-3. run ChangeDataBackground.py
+4. run ChangeDataBackground.py

-4. run DataAugmentation.py    you will get the Augmentation data.
+5. run DataAugmentation.py    you will get the Augmentation data.

-5. enjoy.
+6. enjoy.